Dose Comparisons of Clopidogrel and Aspirin in Acute Coronary Syndromes

 Results:

-• The primary outcome occurred in 4.2% of patients assigned to double-dose clopidogrel as compared with 4.4% assigned to standard-dose clopidogrel
+- The primary outcome occurred in 4.2% of patients assigned to double-dose clopidogrel as compared with 4.4% assigned to standard-dose clopidogrel

-• Double-dose clopidogrel was associated with a significant reduction in the secondary outcome of stent thrombosis among the 17,263 patients who underwent PCI
+Major bleeding occurred in 2.5% of patients in the double-dose group and in 2.0% in the standard-dose group - Double-dose clopidogrel was associated with a significant reduction in the secondary outcome of stent thrombosis among the 17,263 patients who underwent PCI

-• There was no significant difference between higher-dose and lower-dose aspirin with respect to the primary outcome or major bleeding
+- There was no significant difference between higher-dose and lower-dose aspirin with respect to the primary outcome or major bleeding

-Conclusions: In patients with an acute coronary syndrome who were referred for an invasive strategy, there was no significant difference between a 7-day, double-dose clopidogrel regimen and the standard-dose regimen, or between higher-dose aspirin and lower-dose aspirin, with respect to the primary outcome of cardiovascular death, myocardial infarction, or stroke.
+Conclusions: In patients with an acute coronary syndrome who were referred for an invasive strategy, there was no significant difference between a 7-day, double-dose clopidogrel regimen and the standard-dose regimen, or between higher-dose aspirin and lower-dose aspirin, with respect to the primary outcome of cardiovascular death, myocardial infarction, or stroke

 No comments: